TuongCoffee/TuongCoffee/README.md

 > If you notice any issues, feel free to let me know.
 >
 > Some parts of this `README.md` were written with the help of **ChatGPT**.

+## About me (if you're interested in me)

+Fav song: "Colors" by Jake Llaguno.
+Fav movie: Interstellar (that's not all).
+Fav food: m e a t .
+Fan of: OSC (mainly BFDI).

 ## End